NREL/OpenStudio-user-documentation/docs/comparative_analysis/LargeScaleAnalysis.md

 10. Browse Results and Download Files

-11. Everything has an JSON-based API to access data programmatically
+11. Everything has a JSON-based API to access data programmatically

 12. Download results in CSV or R dataframe